-Professors understand that our education and our experience here comes first, so I really appreciate being about t o just stop in if I have a question or I just want to say hi."
+LOGAN DEROIN: Professors understand that our education and our experience here comes first, so I really appreciate being about to just stop in if I have a question or I just want to say hi.

-Employment of physical therapist is projected to grow 29% by 2026 and the greater Las Vegas area leads the nation in top paying metropolitan areas for physical therapists.
+NARRATOR: Employment of physical therapist is projected to grow 28% by 2026 and the greater Las Vegas area leads the nation in top paying metropolitan areas for physical therapists.
 Each year, as the demand for physical therapist grows in our community and beyond, we look forward to welcoming a new cohort of passionate, driven, students.
-A group of future healthcare professionals and leaders, who journeys all begin right here.
+A group of future healthcare professionals and leaders, whose journeys all begin right here.
 See yourself here, at Touro Nevada.

 PT Program Features

 Observation, communication, motor control, and strength.
 You will learn the essential functions necessary in the practice of physical therapy and with our support, you will finish what you start at Touro Nevada.

 Based on your desired path, your clinical rotations will focus on acute care, outpatient, or rehabilitation.
 The staff offers support during your rotations and allows you to complete your affiliations wherever you’d like, local or out-of-state.

 Your faculty are expert clinicians and researchers.
 With multiple faculty certified by the ABPTS, you will receive a knowledgeable and capable education in physical therapy.

 The Doctor of Physical Therapy program at Touro University Nevada is accredited by by the Commission on Accreditation in Physical Therapy Education (CAPTE).